Question

 Access to account, contact, lead, or opportunity objects

-The default ticket-view settings will appear as the fields below.
+The default ticket-view setup will appear as the fields below.

 Any user who wishes to use the Ticket View needs read-only access, at least, to the listed fields within their respective objects in Salesforce.
 See the requirements for the default fields: